kwladyka/cto-wladyka-eu/content/md/posts/2021/best-devops-choices/index.md

 This is my greatest lesson from the mistakes I have made.
 I try to follow this rule of simplicity in IT and all aspects of my live.
 Complexity is a addicted trap which you desire and can't escape.

-This may sound at first glance like one of the many sentences thrown at the show, but it took me many years to understand the power of simplicity in IT.
+It took me many years to understand the power of simplicity in IT.
 This is the main factor for your success or fail.

 In this article I share with you the simplest and the most efficient design of systems and infrastructure I know.
 I spent a lot of time to research this - I hope you find it valuable.